 For Day Camp: Your child should have a backpack to hold their lunch, towel, bathing suit, sunscreen and water bottle.

 Do I need to pack a lunch for Day Camp?
-Yes.
+You can pack a lunch for your camper, or for $20/week we will provide a hot lunch.
 We ask that you pack a separate lunch for each child as we do not allow campers to share or trade lunch items due to allergies.
+We are a peanut free camp.

 What do I (camper) need to bring?
-A completed health form signed by the doctor, all medications your child will need to take while at camp (in their original containers)
+A completed health form signed by the doctor, all medications your child will need to take while at camp (in their original containers).
+If your child had a physical for school, that form is acceptable.

 For Overnight Camp a sleeping bag or blanket(s) and pillow 2 bathing suits (recommended) 2 towels (1 for swimming and 1 for shower) soap and shampoo pants, shorts, socks, underwear, long sleeve and short sleeve shirts for the week sunscreen and bug repellant water bottle toothbrush and toothpaste flashlight 2 pair (recommended) of sturdy, closed toe shoes with a back (i.e. not clogs, crocs, or sandals please) flip flops for shower other personal items as needed.